vossviola/RVK-Kurs/README.md

 *************************************************************************************************************
 **Wie diesen Kurs nutzen**

-Dies ist ein LiaScript course.
-Um ihm im Präsentationsmodus anzeigen zu lassen, klicken Sie bitte [hier](https://liascript.github.io/course/?https://github.com/vossviola/RVK_auf-Basis-von_nfdi4biodiversity-sle)!
+Dies ist ein LiaScript-Kurs.
+Um ihm im Präsentationsmodus anzeigen zu lassen, klicken Sie bitte [hier](https://liascript.github.io/course/?https://github.com/vossviola/RVK-Kurs)!

 Only if you use the link, you will be able use all features of this course: